jasdumas/jasdumas.github.io/resume.md

 ### Objective

 I'm searching for a **remote-friendly** company that values creativity, diversity and openness as a **Machine Learning Engineer or Data Scientist** developing data products & algorithms with R & Python while mentoring junior team members.
+I'm looking to push my career and skills towards adapting machine learning algorithms to improve user experiences and fight fraud.

 ### Education